 firstname.lastname@example.org | 254 20 2663761 or 254 713 771 001

-Literally home of Kenya safaris, the Rift Valley is one feature worth mentioning and deserves a lot of creditas a home to the rift valley lakes, great sceneries and its influence on the geography of East Africa.
+Literally, here is the home of Kenya safaris.
+The Rift Valley is one feature worth mentioning and deserves a lot of creditas a home to the rift valley lakes, great sceneries and its influence on the geography of East Africa.
 A lot of geographical features are attributed to it.
 Volcanoes topped with tropical ice, shimmering soda lakes, rainforests and acacia spotted savannahs, diverse cultures both old and new, deserts, tropical beaches and the greatest concentrations of wildlife on Earth; Wherever you travel in East Africa the Rift Valley is not far away.

 Its influence has shaped one of the world’s most diverse and spectacular regions.
 The Rift Valley is a 6,000-mile crack (fissure) in the earth’s crust, stretching from Lebanon to Mozambique.